You are eligible to enter if you meet the following requirements at time of entry:

 Other than what is set forth below, we are not claiming any ownership rights to your entry.
 However, by submitting your entry, you agree to ALL of the following statements:

-- You grant Hackster an irrevocable, royalty-free, worldwide right and license to feature your entry and all content in connection with the marketing, sale, or promotion of this contest (including but not limited to internal and external sales meetings, conference presentations, tradeshows, and screen shots of this contest entry in press releases) in all media (now known or later developed).
+- You grant us an irrevocable, royalty-free, worldwide right and license to: (i) use, review, assess, test and otherwise analyze your entry and all its content in connection with this contest; and (ii) feature your entry and all content in connection with the marketing, sale, or promotion of this contest (including but not limited to internal and external sales meetings, conference presentations, tradeshows, and screen shots of this contest entry in press releases) in all media (now known or later developed).

-- You agree to sign any necessary documentation that may be required for Hackster and our designees to make use of the rights you granted above.
+- You agree to sign any necessary documentation that may be required for us and our designees to make use of the rights you granted above.

-- You understand that after the submission deadline has passed, any project that has been submitted to the contest cannot be deleted or made private and will remain on the contest page after the contest has concluded and may be removed at our discretion.
+- You understand that after the submission deadline has passed, any project that has been submitted to the contest cannot be deleted or made private and will remain on the contest page after the contest has concluded.

-- You understand and acknowledge that we may have developed or commissioned materials similar or identical to your submission and you waive any claims you may have resulting from any similarities to your entry.
+- You understand and acknowledge that the sponsor(s) may have developed or commissioned materials similar or identical to your submission and you waive any claims you may have resulting from any similarities to your entry.

 - You understand that you will not receive any compensation or credit for use of your entry, other than what is described in these full rules.